florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Whatsapp (M109)/M109 - Manual webshop add on Whatsapp offers EN.md

 -   Export connections to external software like accountancy

 **Florishop Mobile Photo**
-The add on Mobile Photo makes it possible to manually link photographs to products in the webshop both for stock and order parcels.
+The add-on Mobile Photo makes it possible to manually link photographs to products in the webshop both for stock and order parcels.
 Sometimes photographs from external sources doesn’t load correctly on the webshop.
-This add on fixes the gap.
+This add-on fixes the gap.
 You can make and link your own photographs.

 For stock parcels it is also possible to edit the photograph with the photo studio in Florisoft.
 With this you can adjust the measures and add watermarks.
-With the Mobile Photo add on is it even possible to make a photograph directly with your smartphone and link it to a product.
+With the Mobile Photo add-on is it even possible to make a photograph directly with your smartphone and link it to a product.

-**Florishop Payment gateway**
+**Florishop Payment gateway
-In order to complete a Webshop solution, a payment module can be linked, so that customers can determine open positions before buying.
+**In order to complete a Webshop solution, a payment module can be linked, so that customers can determine open positions before buying.
 The rules can be managed entirely from the Florisoft package, for example the maximum credit limit, how old the oldest open post may be or